+Many microfinance programs in Canada are location based—you have to be living in a particular region to qualify.
 Check this list to see what microloans are available to start (and sometimes to expand) a business where you live.

 - Remarkable Micro-Loan Program (Credit Unions of BC): offers BC residents 18 to 29 years old low-interest microloans of up to $5,000 for starting a Canadian small business.

-- Seed Capital Initiative: While not technically a microloan program, this government program operated by the Atlantic Canada Opportunities Agency provides loans of up to $20,000 to aspiring entrepreneurs in the Atlantic provinces (as well as loans to expand or improve small businesses).
+- Seed Capital Initiative: While not technically a microloan program, this government program operated by the Atlantic Canada Opportunities Agency (ACOA) provides loans of up to $20,000 to aspiring entrepreneurs in the Atlantic provinces (as well as loans to expand or improve small businesses).
 The Seed program also allows each client to access up to $2,000 for business training and consulting (which does not have to be repaid).

-No Micro Loans Listed for You?
+No Microloans Listed for You?